electricjones/data-manager/README.md

 You may also use the **tests** under `tests/traits` to test your integrated functionality.
 You may have to grab these through cloning the repo. composer usually won't include tests in your `require`

+## Some Advanced Features
+By default, Manager stores all the items in an `$items` property.
+If you are using the `ManagesItemsTrait` and want to use an internal property besides `$items` to avoid collisions, you have two options:

+  1. Use `$manager->setItemsName($nameOfProperty)` either in your constructor or before you add anything
+  2. Set the `$dataItemsName` property to a string of the new property name.
+Then be sure to call `initManager()` in your constructor.

 ## Exceptions
 If you try to `get()` an item that doesn't exist, and there is no fallback, an `ItemNotFoundException` will be thrown.
 If you do not want an exception, use `getIfHas($alias)` which will return a `NoItemFoundMessage` object, or use a fallback value `get($item, $fallback)`.